Please see the drop downs below for more information.

 - Students enrolled in this course must be self-motivated

-- 3-5 hours each week to complete assignments, quizzes, watching lectures and participating in Q&A sessions using a video conferencing system.
+- 3-5 hours each week to complete assignments, quizzes, and watch pre-recorded lectures

 Track 2 Benefits: